strues/TopShelf/README.md

 Overview

-    |── app
+    |── client
-    |   ├── js                 - Everything related to Angular and our app
+    |   ├── app                 - Everything related to Angular and our app
-    |          |___ common      - Appwide things such a directives, navbar and auth
+    |          |___ components  - Appwide things such a directives, navbar and auth
     |   ├── assets              - Fonts, Images, etc
     |   ├── bower_components    - Bower installations
     |